A Day in the Life of a Marketing Manager | Lockdown Edition

 We’ve been in lockdown now for…well, who’s counting.
 That’s just depressing.
 But it’s been months!

 For the last few months, I’ve been working at my parent’s dining table, sitting on a leather chair that is not orthopedically good in any way.
-Craning my neck constantly to look down at a laptop, after I used to work in an air-conditioned, high-rise office in an orthopedic chair with two screens and coffee within walking distance.
+Craning my neck constantly to look down at a laptop, after I used to work in an air-conditioned, high-rise office in an orthopaedic chair with two screens and coffee within walking distance.
 Luckily the coffee situation hasn’t changed.

 Now, I’m back in my flat in London.
 Still sitting at a dining room table, but luckily on a slightly more cushioned velvet chair.
 Methinks I need to invest in some office furniture.

 8:15 am – I’m awake.
-I usually wake up about 7:30ish but I don’t get out of bed until 8:15 am.
+I usually wake up at about 7:30ish but I don’t get out of bed until 8:15 am.
 I’m lazy like that.
 I go for a shower, wash my teeth, put my make-up on and get dressed.
 I find that, especially in lockdown, getting dressed as if I were going out and seeing people puts me in a strong mindset for work.
 Even if the people who will see me are seeing me through a dirty lens and jumpy wi-fi.

 9:00 am – I get to work.
 Some mornings I have a 9 am meeting and other times I have one at 9:30 am.
 Usually, I have a coffee and I’m answering emails until my first meeting of the day.
 I prefer morning meetings to afternoon ones, as I feel my most productive and energised in the morning.
 Meetings also help me to prioritise my to-do list and get the most important jobs done first.